piisa/pii-extract-plg-presidio/README.md

 ## Usage

-The package does not have any user-facing entry points (except for one console script `pii-extract-presidio-info`, which provides information about its capabilities).
+The package does not have any user-facing entry points (except for one console information script, see [below](#info-script)).
 Instead, upon installation it defines a plugin entry point.
-This plugin is automatically picked up by executing scripts and classes in [pii-extract-base], and thus its functionality is exposed to it.
+This plugin is automatically picked up by the scripts and classes in [pii-extract-base], and thus its functionality is exposed to them.

-Runtime behaviour is governed by a [configuration file], which sets up what recognizers from Presidio will be instantiated and used.
-Note that the configuration defines which languages are available for detection, but the plugin can also be initialized with a _subset_ of those languages.
+Runtime behaviour is governed by a [configuration file], which sets up which recognizers from Presidio will be instantiated and used (note that the configuration defines which languages are available for detection, but the plugin can also be initialized with a _subset_ of those languages).

 The task created from the plugin is a standard [PII task] object, using the `pii_extract.build.task.MultiPiiTask` class definition.
 It will be called,